ua-cms/higgscharm/analysis/configs/README.md

       stop: 3.14159
       label: r"$\phi(\mu)$"
       expression: objects['leptons'].phi
+    dimuon_mass:
+      type: Regular
+      bins: 100
+      start: 10
+      stop: 150
+      label: r"$m(\mu\mu)$ [GeV]"
+      expression: objects['dileptons'].z.p4.mass
   layout:
-    zcandidate:
-      - dimuon_mass
-      - dimuon_pt
-      - leading_muon_pt
-      - subleading_muon_pt
     muon:
       - muon_pt
       - muon_eta
       - muon_phi
+    zcandidate:
+      - dimuon_mass
 ```
 Note that the variable associated with the axis must be included through the `expression` field using the `objects` dictionary.
 Output histogram's layout is defined with the `layout` field.
-If you set `layout: individual` then you will get an individual histogram for each axis.
+In the example above, our output dictionary will contain two histograms labelled `muon` and `zcandidate`, the first with the `muon_pt`, `muon_eta` and `muon_phi` axes, and the second with the `dimuon_mass` axis only (make sure to include axis with the same dimensions within a histogram).
+If you set `layout: individual` then the output dictionary will contain a histogram for each axis.
 Note that if you set `add_syst_axis: true`, a StrCategory axis `{"variable_name": {"type": "StrCategory", "categories": [], "growth": True}}` to store systematic variations will be added to each histogram.